 The aforementioned challenges are compounded by systemic issues within healthcare organizations that further impede timely response to complications.
-A recurring challenge in GI post-surgery care stems from the tension between scarce clinical resources and the structurally complex organization of care provider teams.
+A recurring friction in GI recovery stems from the incompatibility between the high-touch requirements of managing abdominal wounds and ostomies, and the low-touch, resource-scarce structure of standard outpatient follow-up.
 Many institutions lack the personnel to conduct proactive remote monitoring of patients after discharge, such as a follow-up phone call, since personnel are "a very expensive resource", as CP2 mentioned.
 Unlike specialized or well-resourced centers—such as cancer institutes that can afford routine follow-up calls, a few providers (CP2, CP7, CP11) noted that many general hospitals must rely on patients to self-report symptoms or initiate contact when complications arise.
 As a result, this reactive approach creates delayed feedback loops, placing dual responsibility on patients to both recognize problems and successfully navigate the clinic's communication channels.

-\begin{quote} \textit{``So their their (providers) ability is very limited frankly, to really take care of these patients or spend a lot of time with these patients, because they are spread thin.''} (CP10) \end{quote}
+\begin{quote} \textit{``So their (providers) ability is very limited frankly, to really take care of these patients or spend a lot of time with these patients, because they are spread thin.''} (CP10) \end{quote}

 Even when patients do reach out, the process of triaging information to the appropriate provider proves slow and uncertain due to two structural barriers.
-First, nurses frequently lack the specialized expertise to handle post-surgery emergencies and must escalate cases to other nurses, outpatient physicians, or specialists.
+First, general triage nurses frequently lack the specific wound or drain care training required to distinguish between normal post-operative inflammation and signs of deep organ space infection, necessitating escalation.
 However, identifying the appropriate provider contact is complicated by the fact that many providers are already occupied with in-clinic responsibilities.
 Second, even when nurses know whom to escalate to, communication must pass through multiple intermediaries.
 For instance, a nurse may forward a concern to a specialist's nurse, who then relays it to the specialist when available.
 While this layered system is designed to manage workload distribution, it actually produces redundancy and prolongs the time before patients receive expert attention.
 Sometimes, patients do not even know when or if they will receive a response from their providers.

 \begin{quote} \textit{``I don't recall or see any notes where they (providers) give a timeframe on when that would be responded to [the patients]. ''} (CP2) \end{quote}